 Ongoing and consistent communication is required between the student, parent and teacher(s) for school compliancy.
-Two-way communication includes phone calls; Telephone (leaving voicemail when necessary); E-mail; Texting; School Announcements; Newsletters; School Directory; Workshops (in person and online); Secure chat rooms (using Newrow); Faxing; First Class Mail.
+Two-way communication includes phone calls; Telephone (leaving voicemail when necessary); E-mail; Texting; School Announcements; Newsletters; School Directory; Workshops (in person and online); Secure chat rooms (using Newrow/Engagli); Faxing; First Class Mail.

 Your teacher has a wealth of knowledge and thus should be your first point of contact for all questions that are academic.
-As your teacher makes contact with you, know that this is a team effort to ensure that your student is making progress and demonstrating compliancy in all areas.
+As your teacher contacts you, know that this is a team effort to ensure your student is making progress and demonstrating compliancy in all areas.

-Email is a primary source of contact between the ALVA staff and the parents/students; therefore, parents and students are encouraged to check their email at least twice a day (morning and evening).
-Parents and students are asked to promptly reply to any email received from ALVA or Stride.
-Please allow 24 hours for a return phone call and/or email.
-ALVA does not reimburse parents for long-distance calls.
-Parents are expected to inform their homeroom teacher of any changes to contact information.
-Parents must also update contact information within the account setup in the online school.
+Email is a primary source of contact between the ALVA staff and the students, learning coaches, and legal guardians; therefore, learning coach, legal guardian, and students are encouraged to check their email at least twice a day (morning and evening).
+Learning coaches, legal guardians, and students are asked to promptly reply to any email received from ALVA or Stride.
+Please allow 24 hours (excluding nights, weekends, and school holidays) for a return phone call, text message, and/or email.
+ALVA does not reimburse learning coach and legal guardian for long-distance calls.
+Learning coaches and legal guardians are expected to inform their homeroom teacher of any changes to contact information.
+The learning coach and legal guardian must also update contact information within the account setup in the online school.

-The online school includes a home page for each parent and student account.
+The online school includes a home page for each learning coach and student account.
 The home page provides families easier access to all aspects of the online school.
-ALVA and Stride posts important, school-wide information in the Announcements section of the home page.

 ALVA staff also has the capabilities to text families.
-At or near the beginning of the school year, a Docusign document will be sent out for you to opt-in to text messaging.
+At or near the beginning of the school year, a DocuSign document will be sent out for you to opt-in to text messaging.
 Texting will be used for specific outreach regarding your student(s).
-The number of texts you can expect to receive varies; however, an estimated number of text you can expect to received is 10-15 texts per month per student (if multiple students in family).
+The number of texts you can expect to receive varies.
 Only one LC per student can be opted into texting at a time.
 Message and data rates may apply.

 Should you wish to OPT OUT of text messaging at any time, please reply STOP to any text message received by ALVA staff or you can fill out the survey at https://tinyurl.com/ALVATextingOptOutSurvey.
-Please allow 24 hours for your request to be processed.
+Please allow 24 hours (excluding nights, weekends, and school holidays) for your request to be processed.